Mallart/DecodeNMEA/README.md

 ## Can I use your code ?
 Of course, just mention the project's contributors where you use it.

+> [!NOTE]
+> This project is entierly commented in French, as our school asked us to.
+However, all functions and variables are written in english and should be clear enough not to need any comment added to them.

 # Decode NMEA - FR
 ## Qu'est-ce que c'est ?
 Ce projet était destiné à être un projet scolaire.